bluehalo/node-fhir-server-core/README.md

 		level: 'debug'
 	},
 	profiles: {
-		dstu2: {
 		patient: {
 			service: './patient/patient.controller',
+			versions: [ VERSIONS.STU3 ],
 			corsOptions: {
 				// Have a different max age for all the routes in the patient profile
 				maxAge: 3600
 			}
 		},
 		observation: {
 			service: require('./observation/observation.controller'),
+			versions: [ VERSIONS.STU3 ],
 			corsOptions: {
 				// Disable cors on this profile, maybe this is for internal use only
 				origin: false
-				}
 			}
 		}
 	}